 Finally, rules guiding professional behavior are context sensitive.
 Because of this contextual element, it is important to distinguish boundary violations from boundary crossings.
 Boundary violations are transgressions that are immediately harmful, are likely to cause future harm or are exploitive of the patient, and as such, are always unethical.
 Boundary crossings are deviations from customary behavior that do not harm the patient and that on occasion may facilitate the therapeutic process.
 However, because of their potential to erode the therapeutic relationship, especially in the context of long-term psychotherapy, boundary crossings should be undertaken in treatment only in an intentional manner and when the benefits clearly outweigh the risks.
 For instance, the appropriateness of accepting a small gift from a patient should be evaluated in light of the cultural and community context and the therapeutic impact.
-Likewise, a hug may be appropriate in certain circumstances as sign of respect for the culture of the patient or of compassion and support.
-The psychiatrist must evaluate the situation and ensure that his or her conduct is not misconstrued and is in the best interest of the patient.
-Psychiatrists are encouraged to seek peer or other professional consultation in these matters, especially when they are in doubt about what course of action to take or from which to refrain.
+Likewise, a hug may be appropriate in certain circumstances as a sign of respect for the culture of the patient or of compassion and support.
+Psychiatrists must evaluate the situation and ensure that their conduct is not misconstrued and is in the best interest of the patient.
+Psychiatrists are encouraged to seek peer or other consultation in these matters, especially when they are in doubt about what action to take.